 1. Bologna Drop in Lebanon, Pennsylvania

 For more than two decades, a city in central Pennsylvania has celebrated the turn of the calendar by dropping a massive bologna.
 The spiced tube meat is popular in the region, and Lebanon, Pennsylvania, is home to several producers.
 Plus, there's an annual bologna festival every January.
 For the first 20 years of the New Year's event, a single 200-pound (91-kilogram) bologna would be lowered by an industrial crane right before midnight.
 In 2016, though, the tradition shifted from one massive bologna to 20 individual blocks of bologna weighing in at 10 pounds (4.5 kilograms) each.
 The reason for the change?
 The organizers of the annual event donated the meat to charities after the drop, and it took too long in the hours after midnight to slice up one gigantic bologna.
+In 2020, a disco ball will be attached to the bologna.

 2. Onion Drop in St. George's, Bermuda